-Seacoast is proud to have received the Certificate of Achievement for Excellence in Financial Reporting for the past 18 years.
-This certificate is the highest form of recognition for excellence in governmental accounting and financial reporting; whereby the state and local government prepares an annual comprehensive financial report that evidence the spirit of transparency and full disclosure to ensure the users of their financial statements have the information they need.
-Attainment of this certificate represents a significant accomplishment by a government and its management.
+Seacoast is proud to have received the Certificate of Achievement for Excellence in Financial Reporting for each of the past 20 years.
+This certificate is the highest form of recognition for excellence and transparency in governmental accounting and financial reporting.